Lightship: British lightships

 The first lightvessel conversion to solar power was made in 1995, and all vessels except the '20 class' have now been converted.
 The '20 class' is a slightly larger type of vessel that derives its power from diesel electric generators.
 Where a main light with a visible range in excess of 20 nautical miles (37 km) is required, a '20 class' vessel is used, as the main light from a Trinity House solar lightvessel has a maximum range of 19 nautical miles (35 km).

-Hull numbers: 19, 22, 23 and 25 (the 20 class); 2, 5, 6, 7, 9, 10, 17 (solar lightvessels); and LF2 and LF3 (solar lightfloats).
+Hull numbers: 19, 22, 23 and 25 (the 20 class); 2, 5, 6, 7, 9, 10, 17 (solar lightvessels); and LF2 and LF3 (solar light floats).

+The Spurn Lightship, operated by the Humber Conservancy Board, was launched in 1927 and served for 48 years.
+It is now preserved as a museum ship and is moored at Hull marina.

 American lightships

 History

 The first United States lightship was established at Chesapeake Bay in 1820, and the total number around the coast peaked in 1909 with 56 locations marked.
 Of those ships, 168 were constructed by the United States Lighthouse Service and six by the United States Coast Guard, which absorbed it in 1939.
 From 1820 until 1983, there were 179 lightships built for the U.S. government, and they were assigned to 116 separate light stations on four coasts (including the Great Lakes).

-The first United States lightships were small wooden vessels with no propelling power.
+The first United States lightships were small wooden vessels without any propelling power.
 The first United States iron-hulled lightship was stationed at Merrill's Shell Bank, Louisiana, in 1847.
-Wood was still the preferred building material at the time because of lower cost and ability to withstand shock loading.
-Wooden lightships often survived more than 50 years in northern waters where the danger of rotting was reduced.
-Lightvessel 16 guarded Sandy Hook and Ambrose stations for more than 80 years; she had both an inner hull and an outer hull with the space between filled with salt to harden the wood and reduce decay.
+Wood was still the preferred building material at the time due to its lower cost and ability to withstand shock loading.
+Wooden lightships often survived more than 50 years in northern waters, where the danger of rotting was reduced.
+Lightvessel 16 guarded Sandy Hook and Ambrose stations for more than 80 years; she had both an inner hull and an outer hull with the space between was filled with salt to harden the wood and reduce decay.
 Several lightships built with composite wood and steel hulls in 1897 proved less durable than either wood or steel.
 The first modern steel lightship in United States service was lightvessel 44 built in 1882.
 One of the last United States wooden hulled lightships built, lightvessel 74, went into service at Portland, Maine, in 1902.
 The first United States lightships with steam engine propulsion were built in 1891 for service on the Great Lakes where seasonal ice required prompt evacuation of light stations to avoid destruction of the lightships.

 The official use of lightships in the United States ended on March 29, 1985, when the United States Coast Guard decommissioned its last such ship, the Nantucket I. Many lightships were replaced with Texas Towers or large navigational buoys – both of which are cheaper to operate than lightvessels.
 In fact, lighthouses often replaced lightships.